Macrometacorp/docs/docs/c8ql/tutorial/graph-traversal.md

 ]
 ```

-If we had deeper family trees, it would only be a matter of changing the depth values to query for great-grandchildren and similar relations.
+If the dataset had deeper family trees, it would only be a matter of changing the depth values to query for great-grandchildren and similar relations.

 ## Next Steps

 Great job!
-You can now combine data from different collections.
-When you're ready, continue the tutorial in [Part 5 - Graph Traversal](graph-traversal.md).
+You can now create edges and traverse graph relationships.
+When you're ready, continue the tutorial in [Part 6 - Geospatial Queries](geospatial-queries).